razorpay/opencensus-php/.github/pull_request_template.md

 **_Note_** - Please don't review this PR until and unless you are from @dashboard-pr-reviewers group

 If your changes are regarding any home page widgets like announcements, banners, slider etc [growth assets](https://docs.google.com/document/d/1jj3LZRgDrd8AQCTDZ6r7uAIbLPLu_PaaBuxRLcngmjg/edit#), please call out the Platform Growth team (@dashboard-widgets-team in Slack).
+The changes on these UI elements should be done through CampaignHQ.
+Please check the [runbook](https://docs.google.com/document/d/1BFpskX9BFchgYo1eueUmSfJ7hy-4jbkaDDDsqQCoZuk/edit?usp=sharing) for more information.

 ---